Guihulngan: History

-The second is associated with the gruesome incident in the 19th Century when the Philippines was a colony of Spain; men and women of different ages were said to be captured, beheaded and thrown into the sea by the Moros, now known as Tañon Strait.
+The second is associated with the gruesome incident in the 19th century when the Philippines was a colony of Spain; men and women of different ages were said to be captured, beheaded and thrown into the sea by the Moros, now known as Tañon Strait.
 Other accounts claim that the Moro invaders dropped a bell into the sea when they found out that it was used by the lookout to warn the townsfolk of their coming.
-Since that time, the place has been called "GUIHULUGAN" which means, "Place where a thing was dropped".
-But in the Spanish writing, "U" and "N" are similar, which is why it became commonly written and known as GUIHULNGAN.
+Since that time, the place has been called Guihulugan which means, "Place where a thing was dropped".
+But in the Spanish writing, "U" and "N" are similar, which is why it became commonly written and known as Guihulngan.

-Whether it originated as "GUIPADULNGAN" or "GUIHULNGAN", the name is indeed symbolic, as the town is “dropped” with abundant blessings from the Almighty for a significant "end".
+Whether it originated as Guipadulngan or Guihulngan, the name is indeed symbolic, as the town is “dropped” with abundant blessings from the Almighty for a significant "end".

-In 17th century map Murillo-Velarde Map it somewhat appears as "Dijolongan".
+In 17th century map Murillo-Velarde Map it somewhat appears as Dijolongan.

+Three barrios were created in 1959.